 Today I’ll explain what’s that fuzzy thing on a microphone is, and why it’s used on movie and television sets.
-As a bonus, I’ll also show you how to make one in just a couple of minutes or less!
+As a bonus, I also show you how to make one in just a couple of minutes or less!

-I use them all the time to improve the audio quality when shooting videos for my clients and my own tutorial and YouTube videos.
+I use microphone windscreens all the time to improve the audio quality when shooting videos for my clients and my own tutorial and YouTube videos.
 You can use a DIY nic windscreen to significantly improve the sound in self-recorded marketing videos, vlogs, and YouTube videos.

-IN A HURRY: If you’re in a hurry and want to get to my step-by-step tutorial (with images) click here.
-It’s cheap and simple to make, and it really does work.
+IN A HURRY TO MAKE A DIY MIC WINDSCEEN?
+Jump ahead to my step-by-step tutorial (with images and video) click here.
+It’s cheap, is simple to make, and it really does work.
 Better still, there’s no sawing or gluing required.
-It really is incredibly easy to make.
+This DIY mic windscreen will dramatically improve your recordings.